jdharkness1/jdharkness1/README.md

 - 👋 Hi, I’m @jdharkness1
+- 📚 I'm currently a science and STEM teacher.
 - 👀 I’m interested in integrating technology in education.
 - 🌱 I’m currently learning how to code.
 - 💞️ I’m looking to collaborate on any assigned projects.